rabbitmq/rabbitmq-website/site/monitoring.md

 ### How to Enable It

-To enable the Prometheus plugin, use
+To enable the management plugin, use

 <pre class="lang-bash">
 rabbitmq-plugins enable rabbitmq_management